-“Not only will visitors to the festival experience dozens of cultural booths,” said the Festival Planning Committee’s Chairman Jon Marquardt, “attendees will also enjoy two days of ethnic folk music and dance, a wide range of food, unique arts and crafts, and a merchandise marketplace.
-In addition, this year we will hold a one hour international short film festival at 8 p.m. on Friday, May 20, the night before the festival.”
+“Not only will visitors to the festival experience dozens of cultural booths,” said the Festival Planning Committee’s Chairman Crystal Haben, “attendees will also enjoy two days of ethnic folk music and dance, a wide range of food, and unique arts and crafts.

 Skokie’s unique cultural journey launches at Oakton Park in Skokie and will kick off when visitors receive their free “Passport to the World,” the official guide to all festival happenings.
-The passport will include a schedule of the many ethnic performances, educational information, and a festival map, which will help attendees make their way through the park full of attractions.
+The passport will include a festival map, which will help attendees make their way through the park full of attractions.
 The opening ceremonies will be held Saturday at 1 p.m. on the World Showcase stage.

-The festival will also offer something for the younger set, with a children’s area featuring hands-on exhibits and a place for children to learn and create.
+The festival will also offer something for the younger set, with a $5 children’s area featuring play and activities.

-The 35 cultures represented at the festival will range from Armenian to Azerbaijani, German to Greek, and Tibetan to Thai.
+The 27 cultures represented at the festival will range from Assyrian to Swedish, Laotian to Belizean — and Armenian to Mexican.

-The 26th Annual Skokie Park District is sponsored by NorthShore University HealthSystem, First Bank & Trust – Skokie, First Student, Bath Planet, Com Ed, State Farm, the Illinois Arts Council, and the Kiwanis and Rotary Clubs of Skokie Valley.
-The event is presented by the Skokie Park District, the Village of Skokie, and the Skokie Public Library.
+The 30th Annual Skokie Park District is sponsored by NorthShore University HealthSystem, First Bank & Trust – Skokie, Nicor, State Farm, Computer Systems Institute, Power Home Remodeling, Northwestern University, Chiro One, Charles River, the Illinois Arts Council, and the Kiwanis and Rotary Clubs of Skokie Valley.
+The event is presented by the Skokie Park District, the Village of Skokie, the Skokie Chamber of Commerce and Industry, and the Skokie Public Library.

 For more information about the festival, call the Skokie Park District at (847) 674-1500 or visit the official Skokie Festival of Cultures website at www.SkokieCultureFest.org.